Email accessibility and standards are not exactly the talk of the town. However, they are important and do need to be reviewed.

 The World Wide Web Consortium (W3C) was established.
 This is an international community that develops open standards to ensure the long-term growth of the Web.

-5 years later in 1999, The Web Content Accessibility Guidelines (WCAG) were established and are part of a series of web accessibility guidelines.
-These were published by the Web Accessibility Initiative (WAI) of W3C, the main international standards organisation for the Internet.
+Five years later, in 1999, The Web Content Accessibility Guidelines (WCAG) were established and are part of a series of web accessibility guidelines.
+These were published by the Web Accessibility Initiative (WAI) of W3C, the leading international standards organization for the Internet.

 If you’re looking to implement accessibility within your emails, and think it might be something you need to look into, we can set you on the right path.

-Visual impairments are among the highest disability within the world so, how an email looks is a very important.
+Visual impairments are among the highest disability within the world, so, how an email look is critical.

 So, one thing to always consider, is it accessible?

-The contrast in colour within an email can be a very important factor for accessability and “Ratio” is key.
+The contrast in color within an email can be a significant factor for accessibility, and “Ratio” is critical.

 The variation between background and foreground could make or break your emails.
-The example above is a colour blindness test and features the numbers 7, 8, 9, 12, 13 and 16.
+The example above is a color blindness test and features the numbers 7, 8, 9, 12, 13, and 16.
 Can you see them all?
 If not, consider how many of your potential leads possibly can’t either!

-Even if you can see all the numbers, the example stills demonstrates how a poor contrast ratio would make text in your email incredibly difficult to read.
-This is not text exclusive either and applies to all visuals within you email.
+Even if you can see all the numbers, the example stills demonstrate how a poor contrast ratio would make text in your email incredibly challenging to read.
+This is not texting exclusively either and applies to all visuals within your email.

-Contrast ratio is important for subscribers of a newsletter.
-They may suffer from visual impairments and white text on a bright colour bright background would be unreadable.
+Contrast ratio is essential for subscribers of a newsletter.
+They may suffer from visual impairments, and white text on a bright color bright background would be unreadable.

-If you look at the contrast guide below, the worst possible contrast would be 1.19 : 1 (white on light grey).
-However, while 15.04 : 1 (white on black) is a very good contrast although, not “perfect”.
+If you look at the contrast guide below, the worst possible contrast would be 1.19: 1 (white on light grey).
+However, while 15.04: 1 (white on black) is a perfect contrast, although not “perfect.”

 Any email should have a minimum contrast ratio of 4:5:1 for standard size text (approximately 14 to 16px depending on the font).
-For text larger than 23px or, bold text that is larger than 18px, the contrast ratio should be 3:1.
+For version larger than 23px or bold text that is larger than 18px, the contrast ratio should be 3:1.

 Get yourself up to par with the accessibility regulations!

-Making links accessible is another key example of how YOU could be missing a trick with accessibility.
+Making links accessible is another critical example of how YOU could be missing a trick with accessibility.

-It’s the little things that make up the detail and links are another email element to consider for colour blind subscribers.
-Depending on the factors such as colour deficiency, they may not be able to see or notice that lovely CTA you have just made.
+It’s the little things that make up the detail, and links are another email element to consider for color-blind subscribers.
+Depending on the factors such as color deficiency, they may not be able to see or notice that lovely CTA you have just made.

-If we refer to the colour blind test above and look at our example below, we have can see how an example link within an email (acting as a CTA) could be easily missed.
+If we refer to the color blind test above and look at our example below, we can see how an example link within an email (acting as a CTA) could be easily missed.

-Looking at the link example, by replacing the text boldness with an underline makes the link stand out.
-For someone who is colour blind, this would be suitable as they could see the underline but, not the colour adjustment on the CTA.
+Looking at the link example, by replacing the text boldness with an underline link stand out.
+For someone who is color blind, this would be suitable as they could see the underline but not the color adjustment on the CTA.

-On the subject of text, and its boldness (CTA) a good rule of thumb is to make sure your font is no smaller than 14px.
+On the subject of the text, and its boldness (CTA), a good rule of thumb is to make sure your font is no smaller than 14px.
 Anything less than this could be hard for people to read but, don’t feel you are restricted to this size.

-One thing to be mindful of though, if you are using a heavy font, bumping up the size would make the text considerably bigger.
-If however, it was a “lighter” font, bumping it up to 16px (for example) wouldn’t be a disaster.
+One thing to be mindful of, though, if you are using a large font, bumping up the size would make the text considerably bigger.
+If, however, it was a “lighter” font, bumping it up to 16px (for example) wouldn’t be a disaster.